MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/hybridwebview.md

 }
 ```

-The `HybridWebView` custom control is created in the portable class library (PCL) project and defines the following API for the control:
+The `HybridWebView` custom control is created in the .NET Standard library project and defines the following API for the control:

 - A `Uri` property that specifies the address of the web page to be loaded.
 - A `RegisterAction` method that registers an `Action` with the control.
 The registered action will be invoked from JavaScript contained in the HTML file referenced through the `Uri` property.